rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 #### Acceptance Criteria - test02

-The device should play each video resolution stream accurately, and the callback should verify each resolution setting.
+The device should accurately play each video resolution stream and validate the callback status for each.
+After playback stops, the device should correctly reflect the video resolution information.
+**Note:** The order of supportedResolutions in the test and the video resolution streams in the test setup YAML file should match to ensure each resolution aligns with the corresponding stream during playback.

 #### Expected Results - test02

-The test initializes the TV settings, iterates through multiple video resolutions, and confirms the correct video resolution and callback status for each playback.
+The test initializes the TV settings, iterates through multiple video resolutions in the defined order, and confirms the correct video resolution and callback status for each playback.

-Success Criteria
+Success Criteria:

 - The device should correctly display each specified video resolution during playback.
-- The correct video resolution callback should activate for the stream.
+- The video resolution callback should accurately reflect each resolution and interlace status.

 #### Test Steps - test02

 - **Initiate the Test:**

   - Run the Python file: **`tvSettings_test02_CheckVideoResolution.py`**
-  - The test will automatically download each required video stream to the target directory, initialize TV settings, and begin playback.
+  - The test will automatically download each required video stream in the specified order to the target directory, initialize TV settings, and begin playback.

 - **Video Resolution Verification:**

-  - For each video resolution, the test:
+  - For each video resolution in the predefined list, the test:
-    - Downloads the stream.
+    - Downloads the corresponding stream.
-    - Plays the stream and logs the current video resolution.
+    - Plays the stream and retrieves the current video resolution callback.
+    - Confirms the callback's resolution matches the expected resolution and interlace status.

+- **Callback and Resolution Check:**

+  - After each playback, the test:
-    - Retrieves and logs the video resolution callback status for validation.
+    - Verifies that the callback resolution, width, height, and interlace status match the expected values.
+    - Logs results indicating whether each callback property matches the expected resolution.

 - **Cleanup:**